Peripartum Depression and Anxiety

-For many women, having a baby is a very exciting, joyous, and often anxious time.
-But for women with peripartum (formerly postpartum) depression, it can become very distressing and difficult.
+For many women, having a baby is a very exciting, joyous, and often tiring time.
+But for women with peripartum depression and/or anxiety, it can become very distressing and difficult.

 What is peripartum depression?